AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/usps-ground-advantage-shipping-method-support-hotfix-for-ac-9182.md

 [[!DNL USPS] announced](https://faq.usps.com/s/article/USPS-Ground-Advantage#how_it_works) that starting from September 30, 2023, these three shipping methods will be discontinued and all customers must use the new **[!DNL USPS] Ground Advantage** method instead.

-So after September 30, 2023, all the Adobe Commerce merchants who are using the USPS shipping method will not be able to to get shipping rates from [!DNL USPS] by using these three legacy shipping methods anymore.
+So after September 30, 2023, all the Adobe Commerce merchants who are using the USPS shipping method will not be able to get shipping rates from [!DNL USPS] by using these three legacy shipping methods anymore.

-This issue will be fixed in scope of upcoming security-only patch releases in October, 2023, in versions 2.4.6-p3, 2.4.5-p5, and 2.4.4-p6.
+This issue will be fixed in the scope of upcoming security-only patch releases in October 2023, in versions 2.4.6-p3, 2.4.5-p5, and 2.4.4-p6.

 ## Affected products and versions